PeterSenpai/PeterSenpai/README.md

+### Hi there :wave:

+My name is Peter Tao.
+I am a computer science student at University of Toronto.
+I like to learn and build things.

-- 🔭 I’m currently working on becoming a better person
+- 🔭 I’m currently working on being a happy person.
-- 🌱 I’m currently learning how to be a better person.
+- 🌱 I’m currently learning how to learn better and more efficiently.

 ![Metrics](https://github.com/PeterSenpai/PeterSenpai/blob/main/github-metrics.svg)